bbc/bmx/docs/mca_labels_format.md

 The name may omit the "MCA" prefix, e.g. "TitleVersion" is accepted.
 The name matching is case-insenstive, e.g. "titleversion" is accepted.
 Underscores are ignored, e.g. "title_version" is accepted.

-The property value may use single or double quotes.
+The property value may be between quotation marks, either single or double quotes.

 Some special characters (e.g. used in RFC5646AdditionalSpokenLanguages and MCAAdditionalLanguageAttributes) can be set by using the '\\' escape character.
 They are tab '\\t' (0x09), line feed '\\n (0x0a) and carriage return '\\r' (0x0d).

-The escape character can be used before special characters, e.g. characters such as ',' and '#' when not using quotes, and '"' when using double quotes.
-A '\\' character is achieved using a double escape "\\\\".
+The '\\' escape character can be used before special characters, e.g. characters such as ',' and '#' when not using quotation marks or '"' when using double quotes.
+A '\\' character can be inserted using a double backslash "\\\\".

 ## Example Files